 What happens if a woman takes Viagra?

 Viagra isn’t approved for use in women.
 While it may increase blood flow to female genitalia, studies haven’t shown significant benefits for sexual function in women.
-Some women may experience side effects similar to men, including headache, flushing, and digestive issues.
+Some women may experience side effects like men, including headache, flushing, and digestive issues.

 How long do Viagra pills last before they expire?